An elephant beside safari jeeps on a Yala drive from Arana

 Wildlife & Bird Watching

-Hundreds of bird species in Yala and the Hambantota wetlands — including endemic Sri Lankan species.
+Hundreds of bird species in Yala and the Hambantota wetlands, including endemic Sri Lankan species.
 Best from the property grounds at dawn, and from the jeep during safari.

 Learn more

-Udawalawa Plains
+Udawalawe Plains

 Elephant Tracking